drivera123/LDRS591/_pages/unit-6-learning-activities.md

  	<li>What research design was used to guide the study?
 Was it justified?</li>
  	<li>Does the qualitative research design address the study's purpose?</li>
 </ul>
 Make sure that you include your article reference, quality rating (0-3) and also the rationale/evidence for your rating in your response.
-Please post your evaluation on your blog.
-The post should be between 250-500 words.
+Please post your evaluation on your blog (250-500 words).
 Make sure you add a link to this page in your post.

 ##### Categories for this post: